Electroneutrality breakdown in nanopore arrays: Results and Discussion

 First, Fig. 1(e) summarizes the main trends seen in the simulations, where the potential is plotted as a function of position around the pore, as the spacing between pores is modified.
 When channels are isolated ($\ell=129$ nm), the potential within the channel is fairly constant.
 The variations in the potential in the radial direction are dominant.
 For the parameters chosen ($\kappa_D R=0.1$, $c_0=$ 1 mM), the amount of charge within the channel is only 12\% of the charge on the pore walls.
 However, as the size of a unit cell is reduced ($\ell=17$ nm) the variations in the potential become dominant in the axial direction, and edge effects become more pronounced.
 Furthermore, the potential does not vary significantly in the radial direction from the channel center axis.
 The close channel spacing also limits the amount of field that can escape out of the pore, meaning that more charges are present within the channel, 43\%.

 The trends in the potential profiles as a function of the salt concentration are shown in Fig. 2.
 Fig. 2(a) corresponds to $\kappa_D R=0.1$ or $c_0$=1 mM, and 2(b) corresponds to $\kappa_D R=1$ of $c_0=$ 100 mM, illustrating that electroneutrality is restored as the concentration is increased.
 The solid line in Fig. 2(c) given by equation \ref{eq:eq1DMLR} coincides quite closely with the results of the continuum simulations for the isolated channels.
 For these cases, neglecting end effects is a reasonable approximation for determining the number of charges within the pore, which is confirmed via the plot of the potential as a function of position along the center axis of the pore in Fig. 2(f).
+The `plumes' of screening charge near the pore mouth are not immediately visible in the plots of the electrostatic potential, since the charges are far less concentrated outside of the pore.
+We can ascertain the extent of the screening at the membrane interfaces by analyzing the depth-integrated charge density.
 In Fig. 2(d-e), the depth-integrated charge density, $\bar{\rho}_e$, is plotted as a function of the $x$ and $y$ coordinate.
 When electroneutrality is broken within the pore, the screening charge is distributed over the membrane surface over a distance that is on the order of the channel length, $L$.
 However, if electroneutrality is maintained, the screening charge is localized within the channel, and does not extend very far beyond the pore mouth.